benignoms/wildfly-mysql/README.md

 ADD target/application.war /opt/jboss/wildfly/standalone/deployments/
 ```

+> I'm assuming you've used [Maven](https://maven.apache.org) to build your application, thus the *war* file is in the *target* folder.
+Wildfly expects the packaged application file inside */opt/jboss/wildfly/standalone/deployments/*, for automaticaly deploying it on boot.

 You can then build your own application Docker image:

 `docker build -t myimages/myapplication .`

+### Running your own image

 Don't forget to define appropriately the environment variables during the image initialization.
 If your environment is whole Docker, all of your services run in containers, you can use a docker-compose.yml like the example: